securityfirst/tent-content/contents_en/operations/meetings/beginner/location-selection.md

 # Choose a meeting place

-*	If participants may be surveillance targets, avoid homes, offices, and frequented locations.
+*	If participants may be surveillance targets, avoid homes, hotels, offices, and other frequented locations.
 *	Choose a neutral public place, such as a café.
 *	Choose somewhere easy to fit in.
 *	Avoid places known to attract certain groups or people at risk.
 *	Look for images and information online if you can't go in advance.
+*	Open spaces make eavesdropping harder, but may also make it harder to fit in.

 Consider: